dot166/jOS_j-lib/README.md

 # jLib - a common library that (most of) my android apps use

-contains a version of the holo theme that is patched for use with appcompat, a custom actionbar based on material3 Toolbar and some other things.
+contains a version of the holo theme that is patched for use with material components and appcompat, a custom actionbar based on material components Toolbar and some other things.

-## PrivExt subfolder can only be built with aosp, rest of sdk can be built with gradle
+## PrivExt subfolder can only be built with aosp, rest of lib can be built with gradle

-## the j-SDK will work ONLY ON ANDROID LOLLIPOP (5) AND LATER!! because some dependencies require android lollipop or newer
+## jLib will work ONLY ON ANDROID LOLLIPOP (5) AND LATER!! because some dependencies require android lollipop or newer

 ## how to use it?

-to use the j-SDK in a gradle project add the following lines to your settings.gradle
+to use jLib in an android app that is built using gradle add the following lines to your settings.gradle
 ```
 dependencyResolutionManagement {
     repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)